wndxlori/wndx.com/_posts/2014-08-08-static-tables-in-code.md

 Certainly, it would be far simpler to code this up using [Promotion](https://github.com/clearsightstudio/ProMotion), assuming you already knew and used Promotion.
 But it wasn't necessary to add another gem to my project for this.
 And I now understand exactly how sections and rows work in
 UITableViewController, so it wasn't a total loss ;-)

-If you liked this post, you may find the prerelease of my [Core Data in Motion](http://book.coredatainmotion.com) book of interest.
-Certainly if you plan to use Core Data in your RubyMotion project it will save you many hours of head-scratching.
-Chapter 4 (Load Optimization) is now available.
-This will be the last chapter before the book goes up to full price, so get it now, and you will receive the last couple chapters (and maybe some bonus content) as they are completed, at a bargain price.